FreeAndFair/ColoradoRLA/docs/20_RunBook.md

 the audit process.
 The Secretary of State can also identify contests that should go to a full hand count.
 Counties can upload ballot manifests and cast vote record (CVR) files.
-The RLA tool performs the necessary statistics (such as choosing random samples of ballots for audit and determining actual risk levels)
+The RLA tool performs the necessary calculations (such as choosing random samples of ballots for audit and determining actual risk levels)
 County Audit Boards can